 Issues Women Group Men Group Youth Group Conclusion C. Climate Change a.
-Observation to climate change and population growth and the time when it happen have scared the robbers because if any of the residents are catched of robbing or stealing, they will be soaked in the river for 3 hours (based on the AWIQ-AWIQ rules) Many people get married during harvesting season, but recently there have been lower divorce rate (they have felt it since 2010).
-Hence, for men who are poligamy, their incomes are devided between the first and the second wife.
-Their children are neglected as their father cannot give enough attention anymore, while their custody is under the mother's hand.
-Since 2012, the climate has been changed.
-The weather has been very hot.
+Observation to climate change and population growth and the time when it happen The weather has been very hot.
 The village has been denser since the last 5 years Some participants felt that there were not much change in the village for the environment and the people.
 Everything is the same and in normal condition.
-There is no much population change Uncertain season.
-Too much water caused the broken roads.
-Climate change: more rain in recent 2 to 3 hours.
+There is Climate change: more rain in recent 2 to 3 hours.
 The impact are worse road infrastructures, higher population, less sorces of income, more unemployment.
 Rice and tobacco are destroyed.
 The price is lower for the yields.
 The food supplies have been worse The climate has been unpredictable since 2012 that leads to the change in crop planting patterns.
 Less information about family planning program from the government hence the population is getting higher.
 The daily needs have been increased.
 Therefore, many people go oversea to be migrant workers.
 Sources of income in the village have been decreased.
 The farm lands getting smaller because peole build houses.
 It has been so denser in the village since seven years ago.
 The environment is not as clean The main change is population, which has been higher.
 The natural change such as climate has been unpredictable.